ChimeHQ/IBeam/README.md

 }
 ```

 Of course, you can also just customize everything.
-This is required if you want to use a custom TextSystem implementation or just exert more control over how the view interacts with its cursors.
+This is required if you want to use a custom `TextSystemInterface` implementation or just exert more control over how the view interacts with its cursors.

 ## Contributing and Collaboration